-Name: Inventory item No.: Other Names: Type of Item: Address: 45 Imperial Avenue, Bondi Group of Buildings Single Building X • Engineering Work Land Title Information: Lot B DP 178448 Historic Site Description and Historic Background: A Crown land sale in 1885 offered five portions for the area around Bondi Road.
+Name: Inventory item No.: 111 Other Names: Type of Item: Precinct Address: 45 Imperial Avenue, Bondi Group of Buildings Single Building X Lot B DP 178448 Engineering Work Historic Site Description and Historic Background: A Crown land sale in 1885 offered five portions for the area around Bondi Road.
 Henry Philips purchased the land on 23 August 1885, comprising six acres and eight perches.
 A year later it was sold to a Mr Campbell and then to a Mr Francis O'Brien who also owned the neighbouring allotments.
-Land transactions began between O'Brien and the Merewether family and in 1909 a Certificate of Title for the land was issued to E.C Merewether.
+Land transactions began between O'Brien and the Merewether family and in 1909 a Certificate of Title for the land was issued to E.C.
+Merewether.
 In January 1882, the land incorporated a substantial villa known by the name of 'Glendarrah'.
 The original villa was built by C.K.Moore, a local councillor from 1865-1866.
 Moore later changed the name to 'Castlefield'.
 'Glenderrah' first appears in Sands Directory of 1879.
 Subdivision in the area increased dramatically from the 1870's onwards.
 While land away from the main tram lines would not be fully exploited until the post World War I era, by 1895, the era of the genteel villa in Waverley had begun to decline.
 As the new century approached, many of the original villa owners had died.
 Economic pressures of the 1890's and/or acquisitiveness led to the subdivision of most of the Waverley estates.
 The villas themselves were neglected and then demolished.
 The expansion of the Waverley tram line of the 1890's, the provision of bus services from 1933 and increasing car ownership made the eastern suburbs accessible and development began to spread.
 The first and second subdivision of the Castlefield Estate occurred in 1907 and 1909.
-Imperial Avenue first appears in the Sands Directory of 1910, with the first building listed the following year.
-This late example of a freestanding dark brick Californian Bungalow at 45 Imperial Avenue, Bondi, was built around 1930 with a double street-facing gable.
+Imperial Avenue, Bondi, was built around 1930 with a double street-facing gable.
 The larger gable has a small jerkin and both gables have attractive detailing, including gable shingling and timberwork.
-The lower gable forming a roof over the verandah is supported by massive brick piers with projecting brick detailing.
-The side return of the Period: 1800-1858 1859-1880 1881-1918 1919-1968 X 1969-1989 1990-2003 Settlement Patterns: Land Grants Private Subdivisions Suburban development Other References: Cignificance Photo: Significance: Historic X Scientific Cultural Social Archaeological Architectural Natural Aesthetic X
+The lower gable forming a roof over the verandah enhances the expression of overhanging eaves inherent in the Bungalow style.
+Original joinery including external box frame windows remains to the front and side elevations.
+An original low brick fence to the street frontage compliments the form and detailing.
+Significance: T Period: 1800-1858 1859-1880 1881-1918 1919-1968 X 1969-1989 1990-2003 Settlement Patterns: Land Grants Private Subdivisions Suburban development Other References: Similianaa Significance: Historic X Scientific Cultural Social Archaeological Architectural Natural Aesthetic X